lanhielkenndango-arch/FurRealVetClinicManagement/README.md

 # FurReal Vet Clinic Management

 FurReal Vet Clinic Management is a Java Swing and MySQL desktop application for managing veterinary clinic clients, pets, services, visits, and transactions.
-It was created as a final project and organized for the Phase 9 - Documentation and GitHub Submission requirement.
+It was created as a final project requirement.

 ## Submission Checklist

-- Screenshots are stored in `docs/screenshots/`.
 - README documentation is provided in this file.
 - Source code is stored in `src/furrealvetclinicmanagement/`.
 - SQL database script is stored in `database/furrealvetclinicmanagement.sql`.